sertansenturk/cookiecutter-ds-docker/docs/02_project.rst

       Your *Github Username* and *Repository Name* should match ``{{ cookiecutter.github_username }}`` and ``{{ cookiecutter.repo_slug }}``, respectively.

-2. Initialize git and make a first commit, e.g.:
+2. Initialize git and make the first commit, e.g.:

    .. code::